madeofpendletonwool/PinePods/completed_todos.md

   - [] Issue when playing episodes from subscribed people tab. stream fails when playing episodes subbed to: 	http://localhost:8041/api/data/stream/2487?api_key=ZDvknSFLZ7UGrE28hupzUBOVmPq5XPTA79MWjEJ80LJyhFFIbqGxLitrNKXFzoqz&user_id=2 - Episode not found or not downloaded
   - [] Check entire workflow and 0.7.0 with mysql/mariadb

-Virtual list issues:
-- [] Fixed issue with Descriptions displaying on small mode
-- [] Fix virtual lists on episodelayouts
-- [] On very small screens you no longer get the mini version without the context button
-- [] Smoothness of home virt list on episode layout
-- [x] Episode layout page selected description is like 5 episodes too low
-- [x] Episode Layout image is weird rectangle on description modal

 Pre-0.7.0:

 - [] Write a blog on PodPeopleDB